pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ## Custom Control Focus

 We will add the ripple effect using CSS `animation`, `background-color`, `background-image`, and `background-size`.

-The animation is a bit jarring when using the keyboard to navigate through the inputs, unfortunately I'm unable to figure out a way to make it all work together strictly with CSS.
-If you know a nice hack, send a PR!
+The animation is a bit jarring when using the keyboard to navigate through the inputs, unfortunately I am unable to figure out a way to make it all work together strictly with CSS.

+P.S.
+If you know a nice hack, please send a pull request!

 _/src/css/\_clay_custom.scss_